Articles & Guides

 Image via Jewish Together/Etsy

 Expand your family’s coloring book collection with these downloadable Rosh Hashanah prints from Marni, the surface pattern designer behind Jewish Together.
-The new 2023 illustrations not only make for beautiful cards, but the set includes both an apple-themed page for children (and adults) to reflect on their resolutions for the upcoming year and one that prompts a discussion about gratitude — from A to Z. The 2022 and 2021 sets are also still available, as is this three-page download (free with newsletter subscription email sign-up) — complete with a menu planning page that can help get kids involved in the special holiday meal prep.
+The illustrations not only make for beautiful cards, but the set includes both an apple-themed page for children (and adults) to reflect on their resolutions for the upcoming year and one that prompts a discussion about gratitude — from A to Z. The 2022 and 2021 sets are also still available, as is this three-page download (free with newsletter subscription email sign-up) — complete with a menu planning page that can help get kids involved in the special holiday meal prep.

 5. Use apples to create art